dylanmc/CryptoBook/src/05_enigma.rst

 -----------------------------------

-The Enigma is way more complicated than the Caesar or Vigenère ciphers.
+The Enigma is way more complicated than the Caesar or Vigenere ciphers.
 We can't just implement it in one go - instead we have to break it up into the various components and test each step as we go.
 We'll start by implementing just the rotor, then the reflector, then combine them into a one-rotor Enigma, and so on.
 Let's go!